mary-lev/eu-export-sanctions/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

 ## Acknowledgments